 It’s surreal to see a project of this magnitude come to life in the form of a neatly bound hardcover, and while I had visions of how the book might turn out, I’m blown away by how utterly good it is now that I have it in my hands!

-The printer, editors, and design team did a killer job, and the images that Will captured in our backyard and kitchen are incredible.
-The square shape and smooth, matte pages give the book a modern, artistic feel that I’m really loving.
+The printer, editors, and design team did a killer job, and the images that Will captured in our backyard and kitchen last summer are incredible.
+The bold cover, square shape, and smooth, matte pages give the book a modern, artistic feel that I’m really loving.

 I am so excited for you to see it, and I hope you’ll preorder a copy (via Amazon, Barnes & Noble, Book Depository, Books A Million, Indigo, or your favorite independent bookseller) so you’ll have it in time for your summer barbecues!